Bluette1/coding-diary/content/blog/projects/microservices-app-python-rails-react/index.md

 #  Microservices App Using Python, Rails and React

-Certainly!
 To build a Rails API and connect it to RabbitMQ, you'll need to follow these steps:

 ### 1. Set Up Your Rails API